 One summer vacation, we were at my grandparent’s for the day.
 After eating a bag of prunes, drinking a can of grapefruit juice, and swinging on the swing set for hours with my sister and brother, I finally had to, you know—go!
 I was too afraid to sneak back into the house.
 We’d already been yelled at for the constant going in and out of the house.
 Grandpa’s bathroom was at the back of the house.
 I’d have to go through the kitchen and the living room, and slip by grandpa’s bedroom, which was right in front of the bathroom.
 My feet snap-crackle-and-pop horribly whenever I walked, so he would totally hear me coming.
 (I would totally suck as a ninja) I didn’t want to risk getting kicked or bellowed at anymore, so I looked for solace in my grandpa’s wiener dog, “Mitsy” and his big old German Shepherd, “Jody”.
 I petted her, talked with her for as long as my bowels would allow, hoping I could just hold it until my parents came back to get us after work.
 Eventually, I had to make a decision.
 There was a nicely shaded drainage ditch by one of the fence lines, over on the orchard side of his acreage.
 And, I just so happened to have a tissue in my pocket.
 Well, business was business.
 Maybe not quite as usual, but I took care of it.

-I know, too graphic—a little gratuitous; but imagine yourself being maybe eight years old, afraid to go inside your grandpa’s house just to use the restroom.
+I know, too graphic.
+But imagine yourself being maybe eight years old, afraid to go inside your grandpa’s house just to use the restroom.
 Yes, Grandma was around, thank goodness.
 But, she was scared of grandpa too.
 He yelled at her plenty.
 My Grandma (passed away when I was in fourth grade, if I remember correctly) was my real life guardian angel.
 She would swing with us, sing to us, talk about how chilly the breeze was that morning, how beautiful the big blue sky was, prepared the BEST blackberry jelly ever!—always planting kisses on my upturned face.
 Grandma was the person who showed me what physical affection could be.
-Mom tended to buy affection.
-She grew up in a shitty house, too and suffered her own demons.
-She hid inside of herself emotionally.
+My mom tended to buy affection.
+‘Course she grew up in a shitty house too and suffered her own demons.
+Mom hid inside of herself emotionally.
 Fear had taken away her courage.
 I didn’t ever want that to happen to me.
 The Korean War changed my Grandpa, as I am certain war changed his father and my mother’s parents.
 Ripples.

 My oldest uncle, a Vet of the Vietnam War, and, the reason why I am writing this post, suffered from PTSD.
 He had(s) three daughters.
 His marriage wasn’t great, not like my parents’ was (we were professionals at hiding our demons from the public, even prided ourselves on it).
 My uncle’s wife was what some may classify as white-trash.
 I recall she had rotten teeth.
 Truth be told, I only met that uncle a couple of times.
 His hair was shaggier than my dad’s.
 His beard was—well, he resembled Mr. Twit from Ronald Dahl’s, The Twits.
 At some point, my uncle had physically threatened my mother and so we didn’t have many family get-togethers.